An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 The Deluxe unit comes with a cover for travel.

-Cleaning is much less messy than with many other systems because the sealed reservoir is easily emptied through the built-in spout, so no chance of sloshing dog pee all over yourself.
+Cleaning is much less messy with Piddle Place than with many other systems because the sealed reservoir is easily emptied through the built-in spout, so no chance of sloshing dog pee all over yourself.

 The grass can be hosed down or washed easily too, as can whole unit.